near/docs/docs/2.develop/contracts/security/storage.md

 title: Million Small Deposits
 ---

-In NEAR your contract pays for the storage it uses.
-This means that, the more data you store the more balance you need to cover for storage.
-If you don't handle these costs correctly (e.g. asking the user to cover their storage usage), then a million little deposits can leave you out of budget.
+On NEAR, your contract pays for the storage it uses.
+This means that the more data you store, the more balance you need to cover for storage.
+If you don't handle these costs correctly (e.g. asking the user to cover their storage usage), then a million little deposits can drain your contract of its funds.

 Let's walk through an example: